kgantsov/kram/README.md

 +----------------------------------------------+--------+--------+--------+--------+-------+--------+
 ```

-Rows are sorted descending by total memory.
+Rows are sorted by `sum` descending by default.
+Use `--sort-by` to change the column and `--sort-order` to change direction.
 The `Summary` row aggregates across all containers.

 ## Build